 Suppliers invited to tender will be asked to quote prices for a contract length of five years, which matches the opt-in period for eligible bodies.
 The contracts will include the option to extend the contract duration by up to a further two years, by mutual agreement.

 Variant bids will not be permitted.Back to top

 PSAA will structure its procurement and invite bids as set out in the paragraphs below, subject to confirmation once the number of eligible bodies opting into the scheme is known.

-There will be a single England-wide contract area, containing between 7 and 11 lots.
-There will also be a further two lots which will be classed as “development lots”.
+There will be a single England-wide contract area, containing between 10 “standard” lots.
+There will also be a further three lots which will be classed as “development” lots.